 FATAL ERROR: Marker timestamp not greater than previous one:

-This means that your sync markers are not correct – they need to be increasing as the file goes on (see this article on marker timing which details what to do about DF and non-zero based time codes).
+This means that your sync markers are not correct – they need to be increasing as the file goes on (see our article on timecode flavors which details what to do about DF and non-zero based time codes).
 Check near the sync marker mentioned in the error message, to see where the problem is in your transcript.

 FATAL ERROR: Timecode seen but no ^M, ^E, ^B, ^HE, ^HB, or ^W immediately precedes: